TMRubab/TMRubab.github.io/index.md

 tmrubab@connect.ust.hk

 ## About Me
 Hi, my name is Tamzid Morshed Rubab.
 My research interests lie in theoretical computer science.
-I am a PhD candidate for the Fall 2025 term.
+I am an incoming doctoral researcher at the Max Planck Institute for Software Systems (MPI-SWS), starting in September 2025.
+I will be working on characterization and analysis of metastability in software systems.

 I obtained a BSc in Data Science and Technology at the Hong Kong University of Science and Technology (2019-23).